 - Try changing your position.
 You may want to try getting on your hands and knees to ease the discomfort of back labor.

 - Soak in a warm tub or take a warm shower.

 If your amniotic membrane ruptures -- or your "water breaks" -- the contractions may get much stronger.
 When the cervix dilates from 8 to 10 centimeters (called the Transition Phase), contractions are 2 to 3 minutes apart and last about 1 minute.
 You may feel pressure on your rectum and your backache may feel worse.
 Bleeding from your vagina will be heavier.

 It may help to practice breathing and relaxation techniques such as massage or listening to soothing music.
 Focus on taking one contraction at a time.
 Remember that each contraction brings you closer to holding your baby.

 It is during the active phase of labor that you will go to the hospital or birthing center.
 Upon arrival, you will be asked to wear a hospital gown.
 Your pulse, blood pressure, and temperature will be checked.
-A monitor will be placed on your abdomen for a short time to check for uterine contractions and assess the baby's heart rate.
+A monitor will be placed on your abdomen for a short time, or continuously, to check for uterine contractions and assess the baby's heart rate.
 Your health care provider will also examine your cervix during a pelvic exam to determine how far labor has progressed.

 An intravenous (IV) line may be placed into a vein in your arm to deliver fluids and medications if necessary.